JBR90/kanban-board-claude-code/TICKETS.md

 - Component styling follows project standards
 - UI components are accessible

-**Definition of Done:** All acceptance criteria are met and verified with working code.
+**Definition of Done:** All acceptance criteria for this ticket are met and verified with working code.

-### F2: UI Components - Basic Structure and Tests
+### F3: UI Components - Basic Structure and Tests
 **Assignee:** Joe
 **Description:** Create and test basic UI components for the board
 **Deliverables:**